How to Get a Job in Ecology?

 You can find more information about companies on their website and also social media sites such as Facebook, Twitter and Linkedin.
 Social media is a very useful and powerful tool when researching and looking for employment.

 2. Do some research on the people working in these organisations via LinkedIn, the CIEEM commercial directory and company websites.

 3. Ring up the various organisations and explain that you have recently graduated and are looking for some work and/or voluntary work experience.
 Follow this up by sending them a copy of your CV and connecting with them on social media.
-Linkedin is a key source for connecting with employers and finding employment.
+Linkedin is a key source for connecting and building relationships with employers and finding employment.

 4. Within any work experience role, treat it like a long job interview and make sure you are first in, among the last to leave and putting yourself forward to help out with things as much as you can.
 This way an employer will remember you when paid vacancies arrive.